mihaiconstantin/splower/README.md

 # This repository has been renamed

-### If you've reached this page you are most likely looking for [github.com/mihaiconstantin/powerly](https://github.com/mihaiconstantin/powerly).
+#### If you've reached this page you are probably looking for [github.com/mihaiconstantin/powerly](https://github.com/mihaiconstantin/powerly).

 ---